Medicare: Why are there so many letters??

 Medicare Part C

 More commonly known as Medicare Advantage, Medicare Part C plans are offered through private insurance companies as an alternative to Original Medicare.
-These plans often include additional benefits like vision, dental, and hearing coverage, and may include prescription drug coverage.

 Medicare Part D